jack-williams1/otago_seismicity_rate_modelling/nshm_inversion/solvis/ReadMe.md

 ## TROUBLE SHOOTING

--If solvis cannot import modules, in command line, and in the correct environment and working directory, run: poetry install [https://github.com/python-poetry/poetry/issues/1868]
+- If solvis cannot import modules, in command line, and in the correct environment and working directory, run: poetry install [https://github.com/python-poetry/poetry/issues/1868]

--If return errors such as "EOFError: marshal data too short" ensure ALL __pycache__ folders are empty and/or check directory to solvis that is included in them
+- If return errors such as "EOFError: marshal data too short" ensure ALL __pycache__ folders are empty and/or check directory to solvis that is included in them